what it means

 My name is Meredith and I am 14-years-old.
 I used to be shy and was bullied at school.
 It was awful, but with the help of family and friends, I shared my story and became stronger.

-For me, Smart Strong Sassy is a way to share in order to help others.
+For me, S3 is a way to share in order to help others.
 I want other girls who might feel bad to know there are people out there who care and have also gone through tough times.

 I want my story to give strength to other girls so that they can see the positives in life in spite of being bullied.

 I was a teacher and just getting started in life.
 One morning, on my way to school, my car was struck from behind by a box truck.
 I never saw it coming.

 The crash was devastating and left me paralyzed from the shoulders down.
 I never wanted to be rich or famous; my dream had always been to a be teacher and one day become a mom.

 You go through a grieving process, but today I am thriving and I am still determined to be a mom.

 It was two days before Christmas.
 We had just finished lunch when John decided to go out and check the mail.
 I was doing the dishes when I heard someone crying for help.
 I ran outside and found my husband in a snowbank.

 John died that night at the hospital from his injuries.
 Police told me the person who struck him had been texting and driving.